 Step 2: Design the Page inside Elementor

 Now, the footer of your page will be open in the Elementor canvas.
 Find the Elementor HTML widget from the sidebar.
 Drag it and place it anywhere on the footer.
-Do it same as the image is showing below.
+Do the same as in the image below.

 After you place the widget on your footer, you will see the HTML code field on the sidebar.
 This is literally a part of your footer.php file.